bhaberer/cinch-wikipedia/README.md

 ## Changelog

+* v1.0.0
+    * Added checks for terms that are not found and disambig pages.
-* v0.0.6
+    * Tests!
-    * Updated `Cinch::Toolbox.get_html_element` to not raise an Exception on css entities not existing in the page, it will now instead return `Nil`.